 If you haven’t heard of croquettes before, they are like sausage-shaped patties oftentimes mostly made from potatoes and breaded on the outside — similar to tater tots.

 Our version of vegan vegetable croquettes doesn’t require any frying or added oil, which makes them light yet totally moreish.
-Trust us, these savory snacks are a total hit at any vegan BBQ or garden party!
+Trust us, these savory snacks are a total hit at any vegan BBQ or party buffet!

 So, get ready for crunchy vegetable-packed potato croquettes that even your kids will love!